In this series, I’m sharing stories about and strategies for delivering your coaching practice without a physical location.

 But now, the best off-site training leverages technology.
 And it usually centers around nutrition coaching.

-(Two-Brain clients, your full step-by-step strategy for running corporate nutrition challenges is on the Roadmap—Nutrition Business highway, Milestone 7.)
+(Two-Brain clients, your full step-by-step strategy for running corporate nutrition challenges is on the Growth ToolKit—Nutrition Business highway, Milestone 7.)

 Start with your best clients.
 Ask how you can help their coworkers.
-(Two-Brain clients: on the Roadmap, this is Affinity Marketing Milestone 3.)
+(Two-Brain clients: on the Growth ToolKit, this is Affinity Marketing Milestone 3.)

 Contact the HR department.
 Offer to do a free seminar on nutrition or stress in the workplace.